a1v0/advent-of-code-2023/README.md

 This means that my `AOCUtils.GetRawInput` method can't work with a relative path to the input file. xUnit is looking for a folder called `advent-of-code-2023/AdventOfCode2023.Tests/bin/Debug/net7.0/AdventOfCode2023/inputs/`.
 Instead of jamming the path full of `../../../`, I thought I would set an environment variable of `INPUT_PATH`.
 This stores the full path to the `inputs` folder.

+### `RUN_MODE`

+The `BaseTest` class, from which every day's test class inherits, has a constructor that sets the environment variable `RUN_MODE` to `TEST`.
+The `AOCUtils.GetRawInput` method chooses which input file to take based on this variable.

+I don't know if this is the accepted way of doing a Jest-style `beforeAll`, but it certainly works!

 ## Unit testing with xUnit

 Each day has its own test file and each test within that day has a trait of `dp` (day/part) of `x,y`, where `x` is the day and `y` is the part.